 In the lower part of the window, the EEG traces are shown.
-In the following, the different functions available are described.
+Several controls can be found on the top and underneath that change the visualization of the acquired EEG traces.

 Adjust height

 You can adjust the height of the traces by clicking, holding and dragging the mouse on the two opposite triangles in the area between the trending traces and the EEG traces.